-Metal windows can be beautiful and are an integral part of many old buildings.
+Metal window installation can be beautiful and is an integral part of many buildings, old or new.
 If well maintained and properly treated, metal windows can last for a very long time.
 But rust and corrosion damage metal windows over time if not checked.
-With this, window glass repair and replacement windows like single hung window replacements are then necessary. .
+With this, window glass repair and replacement windows like single hung window replacements are then necessary.

 The original historic metal windows bring character and aesthetics to the building and should never be replaced by plastic or other alternatives.
 If repair is possible, this should be done with traditionally manufactured glass.
 It is of great importance that existing old windows are maintained when possible and used for repairs and reconstruction work.
 Then to get the absolute best finish on metal we strongly suggest a powder coating paint as it’s so much better, Trident Powders are a brilliant powder coat paint manufacturer so they are who we recommend.